generative-ai-cdk-constructs

 Contextual Grounding Filters

-Contextual grounding filters allow you to ensure that model responses are grounded in the provided context.
+Contextual grounding filters allow you to ensure that model responses are factually correct and relevant to the user’s query.
+You can configure the action and enable/disable the filter.

 TypeScript